dbcli/mycli.net/content/pages/config.md

 Slug: config
 status: hidden

+## Introduction

-The configuration file is located at `~/.myclirc` which is a hidden file in your home folder in Linux and OS X. On Windows it is located at `C:\Users\<username>\.myclirc`.
+Most of mycli's user settings are configured via the file located at `~/.myclirc`, which is a hidden file in your home folder in Linux and OS X.
+On Windows it is located at `C:\Users\<username>\.myclirc`.

 The config file is created when mycli is launched for the very first time.
 Updates to that file are not overwritten by subsequent launches of mycli or